 As time goes by, one will realize the disappearance of the constant excitement, the anticipation, and the unstoppable urge to keep moving forward associated with youth.

-Because one has seen a lot, done a lot, felt a lot, the excitement may subside, and one gets lost in knowing one's own whereabouts.
+Because one has seen a lot, done a lot, and felt a lot, the excitement may subside, and one gets lost in knowing one's own whereabouts.

 Is this where I am supposed to be?
 Where do I want to be?
 How did I get here?
 What now?
 What after?